UBCSailbot/docs/docs/current/sailbot_workspace/workflow.md

 - Delete generated files
     - Run the `clean` task to clean your build
     - Run the `purge` task to delete all generated files
-- Rebuild the Dev Container: run the `Dev Containers: Rebuild Container` command
+- Rebuild the Dev Container: run the `Dev Containers: Rebuild Container` VS Code command
-- Reload VS Code: run the `Developer: Reload Window` command
+- Reload VS Code: run the `Developer: Reload Window` VS Code command
 - Delete Docker files
     - Run `docker system prune` to remove all unused containers, networks, images (both dangling and unreferenced)
         - Add `--all` to additionally remove unused images (don't have a container associated with them)